ajbevau/everycal/readme.txt

 2. description corresponds to screenshot-2.(png|jpg|jpeg|gif) in same dir.

 == Changelog ==

+= 1.0.4 =
+* Better cache coverage when updating the repeat until date
+* Exclude cache entries that cause errors

 = 1.0.3 =
 * Typos when using repeat until paradigm